How to Write a Methodology for Dissertation?

-When you write a dissertation, the methodology is one of the most crucial questions which can help you to succeed.
+When you write a dissertation and then defend it, the methodology is one of the most crucial questions which can help you to succeed.
 Writing the dissertation methodology is the key part of the whole process, it is worth all the time which you devote to it.

 It is not just the simple set of methods which you use & include in your study but the broad philosophical underpinning of every research method which you have chosen.
 Sounds complicated, isn’t it?
 Read this article - you’ll find out how to write a methodology right.